 You may be ready to retire while your partner may still be in their prime earning years.

-That can be a good thing depending on how your retirement portfolio looks.
-You may be able to add extra money to retirement funds or keep a little more risk in your investments.
-Having a working partner can be a positive and important piece of your retirement plan.
+Depending on how your retirement portfolio looks, that can be a good thing.
+You may be able to add extra money to retirement funds or take on a little more risk in your investments.
+Having a working partner can be a positive and important part of your retirement plan.

 Get a will